Opportunities for Providers of Water Treatment Services

-The business of water services was worth half a trillion dollars a year… five years ago.
-Five years from now, it will be worth a full trillion dollars.
+The business of water treatment services was worth half a trillion dollars a year… in 2010.
+By 2020, it will be worth a full trillion dollars.
 What’s going on?

-- By 2020, close to half of the world’s population will be living in water-stressed areas.
+- By 2020, close to half of the world’s population will be living in areas of scarce water supply.

 - By 2030, demand may exceed supply by 40% worldwide.

 Perfect Storm of Demand

 Four major factors are creating heightened demand for clean water in the U.S. and elsewhere:

 - Contamination: Pollutants in the water supply are producing health and environmental risks, without wastewater infrastructures in place.

 - Scarcity: Shortage of quality water for human consumption and agriculture.